Frequently flooded areas: Critical Areas Ordinance

-Developing or updating your frequently flooded areas chapter can be an opportunity to address floodplain development in a way that promotes flood safety and ecological habitat protection through developing locally appropriate standards.
+Developing or updating your frequently-flooded-areas chapter can serve as an opportunity to address floodplain development to promote flood safety and ecological habitat protection by developing locally appropriate standards.

-Increasingly, there is recognition of the importance of floodplains as vital habitat to support salmon and other species.
-Relevant information may be found in updates to salmon recovery plans, channel migration zone mapping, or other sources.
+Floodplains provide vital habitat for salmon and other important species.
+Relevant information may be found in updates to salmon recovery plans, channel migration zone mapping, and other sources.

-These sources should be considered in development of revised CAO provisions which better protect riparian habitat.
-These protections may be addressed under the frequently flooded areas provisions or within the Fish and Wildlife Habitat Conservation Area provisions of a CAO.
+This information should be considered when developing revised CAO provisions to better protect riparian habitat.
+These protections may be addressed under the frequently-flooded-areas provisions or within the Fish and Wildlife Habitat Conservation Area provisions of a CAO.

 Endangered Species protection

-Local governments have responsibility, under the Endangered Species Act, for preventing harm to listed fish and other species that commonly inhabit floodplains.
-No adverse effects to habitat function are allowed in specified areas that are vital to these species.
+Local governments have responsibility under the Endangered Species Act to prevent harm to listed fish and other species commonly inhabiting floodplains.
+No adverse effects to habitat function are allowed in areas vital to these species.

 FEMA Puget Sound Biological Opinion response

-Jurisdictions in the Puget Sound basin must meet the procedural and substantive requirements of the National Marine Fisheries Service Biological Opinion (BiOp) on the NFIP.
-FEMA has the ultimate authority for determining the adequacy of BiOp compliance.
+Jurisdictions in the Puget Sound basin must meet the procedural and substantive requirements of the National Marine Fisheries Service Biological Opinion on the NFIP.
+FEMA has the ultimate authority for determining the adequacy of biological opinion compliance.

-The Critical Areas Ordinances update provides an opportunity for local governments to include or reference procedures for BiOp implementation in their Floodplain Management Regulations or combined Floodplain Management Regulations/Critical Areas Ordinances.
-This will help ensure that all staff and other parties are aware of these procedures required to comply with the BiOp.
+The CAO update provides local governments the opportunity to include or reference procedures to implement the biological opinion in their floodplain management regulations or combined floodplain management regulations/CAO.
+This will help ensure all staff and other parties are aware of these required procedures to comply with the opinion.

-A jurisdiction may have unique risks due to the potential for tsunamis, high tides with strong winds, sea level rise, or extreme weather events that it may want to address in its frequently flooded areas provisions.
+A local government may have unique risks due to the potential for tsunamis, high tides with strong winds, sea level rise, or extreme weather events it may want to address in its frequently-flooded-areas provisions.

 Flood risk reduction beyond FEMA minimums

-We and FEMA encourage local governments to go beyond the FEMA minimum requirements for floodplain management.
+We encourage local governments to go beyond FEMA minimum requirements for floodplain management.
 Greater protection from floods may be a policy objective that should be incorporated into the CAO.
 For example, some jurisdictions use the “flood of record” or “freeboard” requiring greater elevations of structures.

 Still have questions?

 Please contact us if you have any questions.
-If your jurisdiction wants their CAO update to satisfy both the Growth Management Act and National Flood Insurance Program requirements, we will work with you to accomplish this.
+If your jurisdiction wants a CAO update to satisfy both the Growth Management Act and National Flood Insurance Program requirements, we will work with you to accomplish this task.